Mehrtelb/APMW-dr2c/docs/setup_en.md

 ## Required Software
 * A legal copy of Death Road to Canada.
-    * Steam, Gog, and Xbox Game Pass versions of the game are supported?
+    * Steam, Gog, and Humble versions of the game are supported?
-    * Windows, Mac, and Linux (including Steam Deck) are supported?
+    * Windows, Mac, and Linux (including Steam Deck) should be supported

-## Installing the Archipelago Mod using Lumafly
+## Installing the APforDR2C Mod
+### Backing up your save

 ## Configuring your YAML File